Skip to main content

 A Lima midday pick for Peruvian Cuisine

-There is no confirmed price range, so treat value carefully.
+With no price range listed, treat value carefully.
 The safer bet is to compare by occasion rather than by spend.
 For another comparison point, El Mercado is worth checking.
 Chez Wong, Casa Tambo Restaurant, El Rincón Que No Conoces, Jirón de la Unión 926 are also natural comparison points when deciding where to book.

 Who should book, who should cross-shop instead

 Skip it if the priority is a specific seating setup, bar experience, private room, or known menu format.
-Those details are not confirmed here, so diners who need a particular room style or service structure should not assume it.
+Diners who need a particular room style or service structure should check directly rather than assume it.
 In that case, use Jirón de la Unión 926, Casa Tambo Restaurant, El Rincón Que No Conoces, Chez Wong, other dining options as cross-shops based on occasion and availability.

-The strongest use case is a diner who values Peruvian Cuisine and a confirmed midday schedule.
-For special occasions, the Relais Chateaux Award in 2026 is a confirmed recognition point, the smart casual dress code gives a useful planning cue.
-Pricing, seating details, private-room information are not verified, so higher-stakes plans should be confirmed directly before booking.
+The strongest use case is a diner who values Peruvian Cuisine and a midday schedule.
+For special occasions, the Relais Chateaux Award in 2026 is a recognition point, the smart casual dress code gives a useful planning cue.
+For higher-stakes plans, confirm pricing, seating details, private-room information directly before booking.

 Location